thunchanokbow/Inventory-Amazon/sections/02-data-pipeline.md

 ## Create Bucket
-1.Click the Storage tab.<br>
+1. Click the Storage tab.<br>
-2.Click Buckets.<br>
+2. Click Buckets.<br>
-3.Click Create bucket.<br>
+3. Click Create bucket.<br>
-4.Enter a name for your bucket.<br>
+4. Enter a name for your bucket.<br>
-5.Select a location for your bucket.<br>
+5. Select a location for your bucket.<br>
-6.Select a storage class for your bucket.<br>
+6. Select a storage class for your bucket.<br>
-7.Click Create.<br>
+7. Click Create.<br>

 ![4](/images/4.png)

 ## Create Dataset
-1.Go to the BigQuery [page](https://console.cloud.google.com/bigquery)<br>
+1. Go to the BigQuery [page](https://console.cloud.google.com/bigquery)<br>
-2.In the Explorer panel, select the project where you want to create the dataset.<br>
+2. In the Explorer panel, select the project where you want to create the dataset.<br>
-3.Expand the more_vert Actions option and click Create dataset.<br>
+3. Expand the more_vert Actions option and click Create dataset.<br>
-4.On the Create dataset page:<br>
+4. On the Create dataset page:<br>
 - Select : _best-seller-amazon_
 - Fill : _dataproc_spark_
 - Location type : Region
 - Region : asia-east2(Hong Kong)<br>

-5.Click Create.
+5. Click Create.

 ![9](/images/9.png)